SPARC-FAIR-Codeathon/Transcriptomic_oSPARC/README.md

 # SPARC Portal transcriptomic data visualization in o²S²PARC

 ## Table of Contents
-- About NIH SPARC
-- FAIR Policy
--	Our goal
+- Introduction
 -	Transcriptomic data on SPARC Portal
+- Project Goal
 -	Why do we need visualization tools for gene expression and transcriptome data?
 -	What can we do?
 -	How to use the pipe?